Add programmed radio

 How the Sonos app loads a cloud queue

-When you set up the speaker with Custom SD as described earlier, you included an Endpoint URL and Secure Endpoint URL containing the location of your SMAPI server.
+When you set up the speaker as previously described, you included an Endpoint URL and Secure Endpoint URL containing the location of your SMAPI server.
 For simplicity's sake, you should use the same URL for your cloud queue server that you used for your SMAPI server.

 📘